miroapp/app-examples/examples/stickynotes-to-shapes/README.md

-# Miro Sticky notes to Shapes app
+# Miro Sticky Notes to Shapes App

 This app shows how you can select items on the board, and then click the app icon to change the selected sticky notes into shapes.